plausible/docs/docs/excluding.md

 You can test your filter by:

 * Reloading your website multiple times and making sure that the total page views number in your Plausible Analytics dashboard does not increase.
-This isn’t very reliable if there are other people visiting your site at the same time.
+This isn’t very reliable if there are other people visiting your site at the same time

 * Alternatively you can load your website, open the browser developer tools and ensure that the Plausible Analytics script isn't loading in the "**Network**" tab.
 Right-click anywhere on your page and click "**Inspect**" (the wording may vary depending on your web browser) to open the developer tools.
-Alternatively, press the key `F12` on Firefox or Chrome or `Option+Command+c` on Safari.
+Alternatively, press the key `F12` on Firefox or Chrome or `Option+Command+c` on Safari

-* Your adblocker will also show you the number of domains and/or scripts they block when you visit the individual website.
+* Your adblocker will also show you the number of domains and/or scripts they block when you visit the individual website

-:::note
+:::tip Want to make it easy for your team to exclude themselves from being counted?
-Do you want a different way of excluding your visits or do you want to make it easy for your team to exclude themselves from being counted?
 You can allow them to set a special `localStorage` flag in the browser.
-[Here's how](excluding-localstorage.md).
+[Here's how](excluding-localstorage.md)
 :::